 Completing this Quest

-After inserting an image into your Q1 poem Google Doc, and creating a hyperlink to the Q2 bio document, you are ready to explore different options for sharing your work in Quest 4.
+After inserting an image into your Quest One poem Google Doc, and creating a hyperlink to the Quest Two bio document, you are ready to explore different options for sharing your work in Quest Four.

 Check off this Quest on the 21t4s roadmap